 Answer: You cannot convert cents to hertz, because cents are not a frequency.

-Cents are the measurement between intervals, that is a "frequency ratio"
+cents are the measurement between intervals, that is a "frequency ratio"

 f2/f1.